malevra/protein-turnover/README.md

 3. **Demo**

 	A testing dataset for evaluation purposes of the MATLAB scripts is available in the main associated manuscript (Supplementary Table 2).
-Expected output is detailed in the main associated manuscript and run time for demo on a "normal" desktop computer is in the order of few hours.
+Expected output is detailed in the main associated manuscript and run time for demo on a "normal" desktop computer is in the order of one hour.

 4. **Instructions for use**